Skip to Content

 The Grounds for an Annulment in Oklahoma

-Oklahoma law has set specific grounds under which a marriage may be annulled.
+Oklahoma law recognizes specific grounds for annulment.
 These include:

 Settlements in an Annulled Marriage